dmrub/dmrub.github.io/_posts/2020-10-17-interactive-ssh-with-ansible.markdown

 My idea to solve the problem was pretty simple, because when you run Ansible Playbook, Ansible evaluates all variables and you can even print them with the [debug module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html), so why not just let Ansible itself generate an SSH configuration with all hosts in the inventory?

+**TL;DR** My full solution to this problem is an Ansible playbook in this repository [https://github.com/dmrub/ansible-ssh-scripts-creator](https://github.com/dmrub/ansible-ssh-scripts-creator).

 ## Evaluating Variables

 We will write an Ansible playbook that creates an SSH configuration as described in the Linux manpage [ssh_config](https://man7.org/linux/man-pages/man5/ssh_config.5.html).
 Such a configuration file can be used with the ssh command by specifying the `-F` option.